 Pain Management

-Reviewed by: HU Medical Review Board | Last reviewed: September 2024 | Last updated: September 2024
+Reviewed by: HU Medical Review Board | Last reviewed: July 2025 | Last updated: August 2025

 Pain is a common symptom of neuromyelitis optica spectrum disorder (NMOSD).
 In fact, it occurs in more than 80 percent of people with the condition.
 NMOSD pain can be intense, and treatment approaches for pain are often limited.
-This has a significant impact on quality of life for those living with pain from NMOSD.1
+This has a significant impact on the quality of life for those living with pain from NMOSD.1

 Living with chronic pain from NMOSD can be an uphill battle.
 But the right combination of medical and nonmedical therapies, along with building a support system, can help you manage your pain.1